 After working as a Facilitator and later the Logistics Coordinator at Mosaic’s Outdoor School, Seneca gained an intimate perspective of the organization and strong determination to bring in the resources Mosaic needs to accomplish its long-term goals.
 She is honored and excited to take on this challenge as the Events Specialist.
 Seneca is confident that soon every person in the Bay Area will know about The Mosaic Project.
 She dreams of the day when we have our own Outdoor School site and are so sustainable that she can spend more time growing and cooking food for our staff and students.

 Resident Rock Star:

 Brett Dennen is a singer/songwriter, creator of The Mosaic Project’s musical curriculum, our Resident Rock Star, and our original “Chill Out Dude” (positive disciplinarian).

 He grew up in Oakdale, Califonia where he was home-schooled until the age of twelve.
 He graduated from UC Santa Cruz with a B.A.
 Community Studies and Social Change.
 He became involved in The Mosaic Project while still in college, worked at our original pilot sessions in 2001, and has been with us ever since.

 Brett has been instrumental in creating our programs.
 Up until his music career took off in 2006, Brett worked at every one of our outdoor school sessions.
 He now joins us whenever he is able and serves on our Board of Directors.
-He has released three CDs (in addition to the Mosaic CD, which we are proud to say was the very first CD he recorded) and spends most of his time touring these days.
-Check out www.brettdennen.net, his Facebook, or his myspace page for his schedule and a lot more information.
+He has released several CDs (in addition to the Mosaic CD, which we are proud to say was the very first CD he recorded) and spends most of his time touring these days.
+Check out www.brettdennen.net, or his Facebook, for his schedule and a lot more information.